sarahcolbert/sibling_roh_analysis/README.md

 6. Checks the covariate file formatting for compatibility with the pipeline.
 7. Checks the phenotype file formatting for compatibility with the pipeline.

+Each step of the script can be run separately using the following as arguments:
+'config', 'requirements', 'genetics', 'rel', 'siblings', 'covariates', 'phenotypes'

+The steps should be run in order.
+If you are running multiple steps and encounter a warning or error at a specific step, the script will fail and subsequent steps will not be run.
+You should address this warning or error, then re-run the step it occurred at.
+Once you pass this step you may continue onto the next steps.

 To run through all steps in order:

 ```
 bash ${code_dir}0-checks.bash
 ```

-Each step of the script can be run separately using the following as arguments:
-'config', 'requirements', 'genetics', 'rel', 'siblings', 'covariates', 'phenotypes'

 For example, to run only the phenotypes section: